matteobarbera/mavlab_wiki_fork/DelFly-Flying-via-Paparazzi.md

 <a href="#top">[Back to top]</a>

 # Autopilot
+The Lisa/S will be used as an autopilot.
+The old version of the Lisa/S has a strange programmation connector (cf attachment).

+Random tips:
+* To program the Lisa/S, use a USB port that does deliver some power (like a USB3 for example).
+You might get some errors (like unable to erase the flash memory) because the usb port in which the black magic probe is plugged doesn't deliver enough current.
+* Plug the black magic probe first into the computer then connect it to the Lisa/S. The other way around doesn't seams to be working (no idea why).
+* Restart the Lisa/S in order to get the new firmware running on it.
+* The servos' output of the Lisa / 0.1 version is mismatched.
+The 1 and 2 are in fact the servo NO.4 and 5 (if you add the `<define name="USE_SERVOS_1AND2"/>` in the airframe file).
+Then the pins 3-6 are corresponding to the servos 0-3.

+To make the Lisa/S bind to something: Configure everything in DSM2 mode (for a starter you are certain of what you need to configure that way).
+In the airframe file you need to add :

+`<define name="RADIO_TRANSMITTER_PROTOCOL" value="DSM_DSM2_2"/>`

+Unplug the power, press binding button, power up, let the binding button go.
+Wait a few seconds, then put remote in binding mode.
+The new driver for the superbitrf uses a LED to indicate the status of the communication (on the Lisa/S that LED is the yellow one (on the edge of the PCB) :
+* One blink every few seconds: binding mode, searching for something to connect to
+* Blink fast: synchronizing with something
+* Steady: connected and talking with something

+To get the IMU (accelerometer, gyroscope, and magnetometer) right, use the body_to_imu constrains in your airframe file.
+To know the right orders and signs, follow the instructions [here](http://wiki.paparazziuav.org/wiki/ImuCalibration#Accelerometer:).

+To get the barometer working, you need to specify in your airframe file to get the values from the captor using the statement: `<define name="USE_BARO_BOARD" value="TRUE"/>`.
+Then we need to tell paparazzi to actually use the values it gets from the captor with that statement: `<define name="USE_BAROMETER" value="TRUE"/>`.

+To automatically bind to a remote control, you can use the `<define name="RADIO_TRANSMITTER_ID" value="1974942194"/>` statement into the radio block of the airframe file.
+The value of that definition might be available using a USBRF dongle in debug mode and adding some debug messages line 365 of the firmware of it (in src/protocol/dsm_mimt.c).

 <a href="#top">[Back to top]</a>

 # RF Link
+The old RF (the small green one) is produced by [DelTang](http://www.deltang.co.uk/).
+But it was an rf link specifically designed for the MAVlab so it is hard to find the exact same reference.

 <a href="#top">[Back to top]</a>

 # GPS Antenna
+We will start off with an Atenova.
+We got 5 types of antennas:
+* The big brown square : 4.70g
+* The small grey square : 2.76g
+* The small brown square (MIA-GPS-10) : 3.07g
+* The green PCB : ~1.2g : [Taoglas site](https://www.digikey.com/product-detail/en/ALA.01.07.0095A/931-1014-ND/2332641)
+* The blue PCB Atenova A10137: ~ 0.9g
+* The blue PCB Atenova A10204: 0.46g

+Part number of some of those antennas:
+* AP.10F.07.0039B from Taoglas
+* ALA.01.07.0095A from Taoglas
+The green PCB antenna was the final one chosen for the project.
+Using the last version of the Lisa/S (1.0) we are able to get a fixe at 4m in less than a minute.
+Those antennas are very fragile, so fragile that then sometimes are broken when they arrive (1 broken out of 3 bought).

+<a href="#top">[Back to top]</a>

 # Actuators

+<a href="#top">[Back to top]</a>

 # Weight
+cf array attached to the page.

 # Demonstration
+On a nice morning with max 5m/s wind a 500m route away (2minutes) an 8 pattern for 1 minute then back (2 minutes)

 <a href="#top">[Back to top]</a>